Moving to Australia from New Zealand?

 How successful will your relocation be?

-A lot depends on what job and income you will get, so a great place to start is looking is for jobs in Australia.
+A lot depends on what job and income you will get, so a great place to start is looking for jobs in Australia.
 That will help you narrow down your search of cities to what has the most opportunities and where you can earn the most.

 So what city will suit you best?